- Education and Science»

 A kudzu seed has an outer coat that is extremely hard.
 So much so that the seeds are nearly unviable for spreading the plant.
 Cuttings and vine itself do that proficiently.

 The seeds are perfect for drilling and stringing as beads though!
-They also can be used in bean bag furniture, mosaics. and other crafts.
+They also can be used in bean bag furniture, stuffed animals, eye pillows, mosaics, and other crafts.
 Plant fibers from the vines can be made into linen-like fabrics, rope, baskets, wicker furniture, floor and wall coverings, and all manner of paper products.

 In agriculture, the plants make excellent grazing to raise cattle, horses, sheep, and goats.
 Kudzu can be turned into an especially nutritious high-protein hay for winter feed.

-Kudzu root can be brewed into beer.
-Kudzu may also be used for producing ethanol for cars.
-Unlike corn and grains, kudzu does not require care, watering, and fertilizer to grow, nor is it already an important food crop for humans.
+Young kudzu root can be brewed into beer or used for producing ethanol for cars.
+Unlike corn and grains, kudzu does not require care, watering, and fertilizer to grow, nor is it already an important food crop for humans in North America.

 Have you ever bought anything made out of kudzu?